 Direct TPMS has special sensors within the tires that are pressure sensitive.
 They monitor the exact pressure in the tires.
-Also, these type of sensors goes a little further by providing readings of the tire temperature.
+Also, these types of sensors go a little further by providing readings of the tire temperature.

-All the data according to the situation of the tires are collected and transmitted to the dashboard.
-This is where the indicating lights will inform you of the situation of the tires.
+According to the tires’ situation, all the data are collected and transmitted to the dashboard, where the indicating lights will inform you of the tires’ condition.

 Each sensor in each tire has a unique number to enable the driver to know exactly which tire has a problem.

 However, replacing this type of TPMS might be complicated due to its complex system.
-I highly experienced technician with the knowledge of this type of system would be required to handle such a highly complex system.
+I am a highly experienced technician with the knowledge that this type of system would be required to handle such a highly complex system.

-The indirect TPMS depends on the sensors on the wheel speed that are used by the anti-lock brake system.
-These sensors compare the speed of the vehicle to the revolution of each wheel by using a computer system which is on-board.
+The indirect TPMS depends on the sensors on the wheel speed used by the anti-lock brake system.
+These sensors compare the vehicle’s speed to each wheel’s revolution by using an onboard computer system.